timo95/stash-checker/README.md

 Here you can edit the Stash URL and API key or add another Stash endpoint.

 <img src="docs/assets/settings.png" alt="settings" title="Userscript Settings" width="500"/>

-## Stash version compatibility

-At the moment only the newest Stash versions are supported.
-For backwards compatibility, see this [feature request](https://github.com/timo95/stash-checker/issues/9).

 ## Troubleshooting